gwsystems/systems_musings/topics.md

     - More on [ras here](https://lwn.net/Articles/946870/) and [here](https://lwn.net/Articles/697979/)

-- Updates and complexities in [Linux kernel preemption](https://lwn.net/Articles/944686/) -- or why there is cooperative yielding in the kernel
 - [pidfd](https://lwn.net/Articles/794707/) and [race-free process creation](https://lwn.net/Articles/943022/)
 - [io_ring vulnerability and VM attestation](https://lwn.net/Articles/943239/)
 - Performing customizable static analysis on system code with [semgrep](https://semgrep.dev/blog/2021/semgrep-a-static-analysis-journey/) (previously [Coccinelle](https://lwn.net/Articles/698724/), which has long been used in the Linux kernel).